jdonic/Movies/README.md

 `docker-compose exec web python manage.py migrate`

-You can either download the database contents from the repository or execute the script for scraping by:
+You can either download the database contents from the repository or execute the script for scraping and filling the db by:
 `docker-compose exec web python manage.py populate_db`

-After running the container and migrating database, you can access the application in [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+After that, you can access the application in [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 To run the tests and linters execute: